Daneleus/openscadgenerator/README.md

 ## Features:

+* Shapes
   * Cone
+  * Cube
   * Cuboid
+  * Cylinder
   * Polyhedron
   * Prism

+* Operations
+  * Difference
+  * Intersection
+  * MoveToPosition
+  * Rotation
+  * Union

 ## How to use

-* create a shape(s) using any class of the "shapes"-package
+* create a shape using any class of the "shape"-package
 * use ScadUtil for common scad functions rotate, union, etc.
-* use ScadUtil.generateScadFile to get a .scad file to your filestorage
+* use FileUtil.writeScadStringToFile to get a .scad file to your filestorage